CiscoDevNet/terraform-provider-intersight/website/docs/d/management_interface.html.markdown

 ---
+subcategory: "management"
 layout: "intersight"
 page_title: "Intersight: intersight_management_interface"
-sidebar_current: "docs-intersight-data-source-management-interface"
 description: |-
   Interface that provides access to the management controller.
 ---

-# Data Source: intersight_management._interface
+# Data Source: intersight_management_interface
 Interface that provides access to the management controller.
 ## Argument Reference
 The following arguments can be used to get data of already created objects in Intersight appliance:
-* `class_id`:(string) The fully-qualified name of the instantiated, concrete type.This property is used as a discriminator to identify the type of the payloadwhen marshaling and unmarshaling data.
 * `device_mo_id`:(string) The database identifier of the registered device of an object.
 * `dn`:(string) The Distinguished Name unambiguously identifies an object in the system.
 * `gateway`:(string) Default gateway for the interface.